 Pre-requisites: All SSP medical students must enroll in the spring 2017 Community Health Elective.

 More information: If you have any questions, please email Ann Merrell

 Students who are passionate about community health, have an interest in mentorship, and are committed to incorporating service activities into their education should consider applying to SSP.

-Undergraduate, Graduate, Medical and Professional Students: We are no longer accepting applications for undergraduate, graduate, professional, or medical students for Summer 2017.
-The application for SSP 2018 will be available in January 2018.
+We are no longer accepting applications for SSP 2017.
+The application for SSP 2018 will be available in Winter/Spring 2018.